Electric arc: Visual entertainment

-A Jacob's ladder (more formally, a high voltage traveling arc) is a device for producing a continuous train of electric arcs that rise upwards.
-Similarly to the protecting circuit, the spark gap is formed by two wires diverging at the top.
+A Jacob's ladder (more formally, a high voltage travelling arc) is a device for producing a continuous train of electric arcs that rise upwards.
+The device is named for the Jacob's Ladder leading to heaven as described in the Bible.
+Similarly to the arcing horns, the spark gap is formed by two wires diverging from the base to the top.

 When high voltage is applied to the gap, a spark forms across the bottom of the wires where they are nearest each other, rapidly changing to an electric arc.
 Air breaks down at about 30 kV/cm, depending on humidity, temperature, etc. Apart from the anode and cathode voltage drops, the arc behaves almost as a short circuit, drawing as much current as the electrical power supply can deliver, and the heavy load dramatically reduces the voltage across the gap.

 The heated ionized air rises, carrying the current path with it.
 As the trail of ionization gets longer, it becomes more and more unstable, finally breaking.
 The voltage across the electrodes then rises and the spark re-forms at the bottom of the device.

-This cycle leads to an exotic-looking display of electric white, yellow, blue or purple arcs, which is often seen in films about mad scientists.
+This cycle leads to an exotic-looking display of electric white, yellow, blue or purple arcs, which is often seen in horror films and films about mad scientists.
 The device was a staple in schools and science fairs of the 1950s and 1960s, typically constructed out of a Model T spark coil or any other source of high voltage in the 10,000–30,000-volt range, such as a neon sign transformer (5–15 kV) or a television picture tube circuit (flyback transformer) (10–28 kV), and two coat hangers or rods built into a V shape.
 For larger ladders, microwave oven transformers connected in series, voltage multipliers and utility pole transformers (pole pigs) run in reverse (step-up) are commonly used.